-Executive AIP Targets and Weightings for 2015
+Executive AIP Targets and Weightings for 2016

-Executive AIP Target (% of Base Salary) Weighting on Corporate Performance Weighting on Individual Performance

-GEOFFREY BURNS CEO 75% 100% 0%

-MICHAEL STEINMANN President 70% 75% 25%

-A. ROBERT DOYLE CFO 70% 75% 25%

-STEVEN BUSBY COO 70% 75% 25%

-ANDRES DASSO SVP, Operations 70% 50% 50%
+Executive AIP Target (% of Base Salary) Weighting on Corporate Performance Weighting on Individual Performance Michael Steinmann President and CEO 75% 100% 0% A. Robert Doyle CFO 70% 75% 25% Steven Busby COO 70% 75% 25% Andres Dasso SVP, Operations 70% 50% 50% Bret Boster Country Manager, Argentina 50% 50% 50%

-For 2015, our corporate performance rating against pre-established annual objectives was 135%, as described below under the heading "2015 Company Performance Objectives, Weights and Results".
-AIP awards are paid in the year following the year in which the recipient's performance is assessed.
-AIP awards were paid in February 2016 for 2015 performance.
+For 2016, our corporate performance rating against pre-established annual objectives was 167.50%, as described below under the heading "2016 Company Performance Objectives, Weights and Results".
+AIP awards are paid in the year following the year for which the recipient's performance is assessed.
+AIP awards were paid in February 2017 for 2016 performance.

 The HRCC recognizes that the use of formulas to determine compensation can sometimes lead to unwanted results that do not accurately reflect real performance.
-To ensure this does not happen, the Board and the HRCC have discretion under the AIP to:
+To avoid this, the Board and the HRCC have discretion under the AIP to:

-- Suspend or modify the AIP - Defer, reduce, or cancel all or part of the AIP payment due, for business reasons - Limit the corporate portion of the AIP payment to 75% of target in the event of a significant environmental or safety incident, as defined by the HSECC - Recognize extraordinary achievement or special circumstances by increasing the overall performance by up to 25%
+- · Suspend or modify the AIP - · Defer, reduce, or cancel all or part of the AIP payment due, for business reasons - Limit the corporate portion of the AIP payment to 75% of target in the event of a significant environmental or safety incident, as defined by the HSECC - · Recognize extraordinary achievement or special circumstances by increasing the overall performance by up to 25%